tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 * The join() method can be used to combine multiple strings into one long string.

-* We next run the defined process_text function over this string to get the list of words needed for the Counter function.
+* Next, we run the defined process_text function over this string to get the list of words needed for the Counter function.
 Once the most frequent words are selected with most_common, all we need to do is to put them into a DataFrame.

 * One way of transforming the dictionary is to turn it into a list of tuples first with the .items() method.